Gravitomagnetism and the significance of the curvature scalar invariants: Electromagnetic Scalar Invariants

 To end this section we still mention some additional properties to draw parallels and differences with the gravitational case below.
-A non-null \Maxwell tensor, i.e., $(\innst{F},\inn{F})\neq(0,0)$, has exactly two {\em principal null directions (PNDs)}, which are spanned by those null vectors $k^{\alpha}$ that satisfy
+If the \Maxwell tensor is non-null {[}$(\innst{F},\inn{F})\neq(0,0)${]} it has exactly two {\em principal null directions (PNDs)}, spanned by null vectors $k^{\alpha}$ that satisfy

 The PNDs generate the {\em timelike principal plane}.
-Observers $\Ou$ with 4-velocity $u^{\alpha}$ lying in this plane are precisely those measuring a vanishing Poynting vector $p^{\alpha}$ (see e.g. \cite{FerrandoSaezSE}).
+Observers $\Ou$ with 4-velocity $u^{\alpha}$ lying in this plane are precisely those measuring a vanishing Poynting vector $p^{\alpha}$ (see e.g. \cite{FerrandoSaezSE,WylCosNat15}).
 For a purely electric (purely magnetic) \Maxwell tensor one has $E^{\alpha}B_{\alpha}=0$, and by \eqref{eq:poynting} the vanishing of $p^{\alpha}$ implies the vanishing of $B^{\alpha}$ ($E^{\alpha}$); hence the observers measuring no magnetic (electric) field are \emph{those and only those} whose 4-velocity lies in the timelike principal plane.
 This is illustrated in Fig. \ref{fig:PNDblade}.